Arabs, Europe, U.N. reject Trump's recognition of Jerusalem as Israeli capital

 “We call upon the U.S. Administration to reconsider this faulty decision which may result in highly negative outcomes and to avoid uncalculated steps that will harm the multicultural identity and historical status of Jerusalem,” the Turkish foreign ministry said in a statement.

-Several hundred protesters gathered outside the U.S. consulate in Istanbul, a Reuters cameraman at the scene said.
-The protest was largely peaceful, although some of the demonstrators threw coins and other objects at the consulate.
+A few hundred protesters gathered outside the U.S. consulate in Istanbul, a Reuters cameraman at the scene said.
+The protest was largely peaceful, though some of the demonstrators threw coins and other objects at the consulate.

-Iran “seriously condemns” Trump’s move as it violates U.N. resolutions on the Israel-Palestinian conflict, state media said.
-Supreme Leader Ayatollah Ali Khamenei said earlier that the United States was trying to destabilize the region and start a war to protect Israel’s security.
+Iran “seriously condemns” Trump’s move as it violates U.N. resolutions on the Israel-Palestinian conflict, state media reported.
+Supreme Leader Ayatollah Ali Khamenei said earlier in the day that the United States was trying to destabilize the region and start a war to protect Israel’s security.

-British Prime Minister Theresa May disagrees with Trump’s embrace of Jerusalem as Israel’s capital before a final-status agreement as this was unlikely to help nurture peace in the region, her spokesman said.
+British Prime Minister Theresa May disagreed with Trump’s embrace of Jerusalem as Israel’s capital before a final-status agreement as this was unlikely to help nurture peace in the region, her spokesman said.

 However, May’s spokesman welcomed Trump’s stated wish to end the conflict and his acknowledgement that the final status of Jerusalem, including boundaries within the city, must be subject to negotiations between Israelis and Palestinians.